 - The driver approaching you, offering you a ride – official taxis can be found at the taxi bay, whether at the airport or at the station.

 - The car not having a taxi meter or any other taxi sign.

-HOW TO AVOID THIS SCAM: The best way to avoid taxi scams is to only opt for official taxis or to use Uber or other taxi apps (I am a fan of Gett and Cabify).
-I honestly also think that using a taxi as a way of transportation in Paris is completely unnecessary, as the metro system works really well; it is much faster and way cheaper.
+The best way to avoid taxi scams in Paris and elsewhere is to only opt for official taxis or to use Uber or other taxi apps.
+Using a taxi in Paris is completely unnecessary, as the metro system works really well; it is much faster and way cheaper.

-It’s also worth noting that the official taxi rate from Charles the Gaulle airport to Paris is €50 if you go to the right bank, and €55 for the west bank.
-It’s a flat rate, so you should refuse to pay anything more than that.
+It’s also worth noting that the official taxi rate from Charles the Gaulle airport to Paris is €50 if you go to the right bank, and €55 for the west bank of the city.
+It’s a flat rate, so refuse to pay anything more than that.